VPN Comparison Guide – 180+ Providers Analyzed/Tested

 A Detailed VPN Comparison Chart!

-The goal is to amass all information about various VPN services into a summarized form, as to enable internet-literate individuals with the knowledge of privacy tools, to find one that best works for them.
+The goal is to amass VPN in comparison information into a summarized form, as to enable internet-literate individuals with the knowledge of privacy tools, to find one that best works for them.
 So, I hope this helps you guys out!

 Color codes: Red = “Something of major concern”, Green = “An indication for something good”, Dark Blue = “Unclear at the moment”, Yellow = “Something alarming”

-The sheet may take some time to load, so please be patient 🙂
+The VPN comparison spreadsheet may take some time to load, so please be patient 🙂

 Some providers even choose to be a little more secretive about their privacy tools.
 As such, sometimes it can get tough to find relevant information on their official website.
 So, spare me the hate or arrogance, if i miss something out.